RanRhoads84/debgpt7.8-with-vectorDB/README.md

 #### 3. Standard Prompt Composers for Texts that Fit in Context Window

-> This section is WIP and messy currently.

 Prompt Composer is a function that reads the plain text contents from the specified resource, and wrap them as a part of a prompt for the LLM.
 In the previous section we have seens the special prompt composer `MapReduce`, which